WaPoco/net_practice/README.md

 ![Level 3](https://raw.githubusercontent.com/WaPoco/net_practice/main/net_practice.1.6/net_practice/netpractice.png)

 # What is TCP/IP model?
-It's a framework with 4 layers.
+It's a framework of protocols that ensures the transmission of data across networks (including the internet).
+The communication protocols are organized in 4 layers of different purpose: **Application, Transport, Internet, and Network Access**.

+**Application layer**:

--**Application layer** - Consist of different specific protocolls like FTP, HTTPS, HTTP, ... and on the application context (Website, Email, Files)
+Consist of different specific protocolls like FTP, HTTPS, HTTP, ... and on the application context (Website, Email, Files)

+**Transport layer**:

--**Transport layer** - Protocolls that ensures transmision of datapackets like TCP or UDP
+Protocolls that ensures transmision of datapackets like TCP or UDP

+**Internet layer**:

--**Internet layer** - takes care of the adressing and routing with the IP protocoll
+takes care of the adressing and routing with the IP protocoll

+**Network access layer**:

--**Network access layer** - physical transmission (Wi-fi, ethernet)
+physical transmission (Wi-fi, ethernet)
 ### Example:

 You watching a video on a website.